 - This chickpea flour omelette is an egg-free, vegan version of the classic breakfast dish.

-- These chickpea flour muffins are easy to make and delicious.
+- These vegan chickpea flour muffins are easy to make and delicious.

-- This chickpea flour cake is rich, moist, and chocolaty.
+- This chickpea flour chocolate cake is rich, moist, and delicious.

 Chickpea Flour Brownies